nshamee/nshamee/README.md

 **`Software Developer`**

 I am a web developer who is a student at Hunter College.
+I started my programming journey when I was 12 in a computer class, and since I built my first website then I was hooked.
+I love to use software to help the user have the best experience.
+Apart from my coursework, I also like to play soccer and read.

 [![My Skills](https://skillicons.dev/icons?i=py,js,html,css,tailwindcss,git,vscode)](https://skillicons.dev)